gate-computer/gate/run/container/Capabilities.md

     capabilities have been set for the binary, the sd-bus library's use of secure_getenv(3) prevents it from finding the user bus.

+  - If any capabilities have been granted, also the CAP_DAC_OVERRIDE capability needs to be granted.
+Otherwise updating the container process's oom_score_adj fails.

 Privileged things controlled by users who can execute a capable container
 binary: